 Our family is a huge fan of Japanese mochi.
 My kids nagged me to make mochi all the time.
 So imagine when I made these pandan mochi mooncakes, they were so excited!
 I love to make them too because they are easy to make.
-Wayyy easier than making the other type of snow skin mooncakes that are so popular the past decades.
+These Pandan mochi mooncakes are way easier than making the other type of snow skin mooncakes that requires you stir fry a large batch of glutinous rice flour before able to make the mooncakes.

 WHAT ARE SNOW SKIN MOONCAKES (冰皮月饼) AND MOCHI MOONCAKES

 They are called snow skin because the mooncakes aren’t baked like traditional baked mooncakes.
+They are also usually served chilled and have that snowy appearance.
 Some people called mochi mooncakes like the ones I made here snow skin mooncakes too.
-They aren’t exactly the same if you asked me, but that’s just my 2 cents.
-They are both made with very similar basic ingredients: glutinous rice flour (mochiko flour), sugar, milk, and few more other ingredients for snow skin mooncakes.
+Other names they are known for are: Ice skin mooncakes, crystal mooncakes, snowy mooncakes All are made with very similar basic ingredients for mochi: glutinous rice flour (mochiko flour), sugar, milk, and a few more other ingredients for the fillings.

 The recipe is pretty foolproof and the dough is very forgiving